gloutch/png-plte/README.md

 - Makefile constantes in `header.mk` (included in other makefiles)
 - Global targets in `footer.mk` (included in other makefiles as well)

-Run `make help` to have targets description (it's pretty simple though and they are in the above section)
+Run `make help` to have target descriptions (it's pretty simple though and they are in the above section)

 Notes:
-- The first `make test` downloads the folder `tst/test-suite/` which is a set of PNG image I'm using for test only
+- The first `make test` downloads the folder `tst/suite/` which is a [test-suite for PNG](http://www.schaik.com/pngsuite/) for test only
+- `make cov` is really simple but if needed I run `cd bin/ && gcov *.gcno` to see unexecuted lines in the corresponding `.c.gcov` file
 - Disable log with `LOG=NONE`, but you have a whole collection of log level in `src/log.h`
-- `make cov` is really simple but if needed I run `cd bin/ && gcov *.gcno` to see unexecuted lines in the corresponding `.c.gcov` file
+- Take care to compile with `LOG=ALL` in order to try the compiler against every lines of code

 ## Documentation